NRA Gunsmithing Courses

 Basic Stock Checkering

 Learn layout and hand-cutting of a standard point pattern stock checkering.
 Topics will include layout and hand-cutting of a fleur-de-lis pattern and re-cutting of existing patterns including stamped checkering.
-Repair of damaged checkering as well as staining and finishing of completed checkering will be examined.
+Repair of damaged checkering, staining, and finishing of completed checkering will be examined.
 Instructor: Tim Carrick

 Basic Gunsmithing: Rifle

 This course will provide instruction on the mechanical function of basic rifle systems.
 This knowledge will then be applied to practical repair examples.
 Instruction will stress a comprehension of the basics of how rifles function on a mechanical level.
-Students will be presented with broken firearms exhibiting common problems found within that particular model.
+Students will be presented with broken firearms showing common problems in that model.
 This series of exercises will allow a real-world look at the steps of diagnosis and repair under the supervision of a professional gunsmith.
 Students are encouraged to bring rifle repair projects.
 Instructor: Jacob Porter

 Basic Gunsmithing: Shotgun